Valverde perturbed by RFEF decision over Supercopa

 The RFEF said the clash between Barcelona and Sevilla, which this season is being played as a one-legged tie in Morocco, is not classed as a competitive game.

-That means Barcelona will not be restricted in the number of non-European Union players it can name in its squad on Monday (AEST), potentially making new signing Arturo Vidal more likely to feature.
+That means Barcelona will not be restricted in the number of non-European Union players it can name in its squad on Monday (NZST), potentially making new signing Arturo Vidal more likely to feature.

 Philippe Coutinho has also reportedly been granted a Portuguese passport, meaning the Brazil international no longer counts as one of Barca's non-EU players.